sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/outputs/http-client.md

 ### batching.processors

-A list of [processors](/docs/components/processors/about) to apply to a batch as it is flushed.
+A list of processorsto apply to a batch as it is flushed.
 This allows you to aggregate and archive the batch however you see fit.
 Please note that all resulting messages are flushed as a single batch, therefore splitting the batch into smaller batches using these processors is a no-op.

 Type: `array`